 Technology is a two-edged sword.
 It has the power to unite people, but it can also divide them.

 Technology has been used in political campaigns for a long time.
-It started with television, and now it includes digital media such as social networks, mobile applications, and internet videos.
+It started with television and now includes digital media such as social networks, mobile applications, and internet videos.

 - The changing landscape of technology in politics